In an effort to stay sane and keep our house under control, I try to declutter on a very regular basis.

-Take a little time to inventory your things, toss items you won’t use, combine like-items together, and realistically evaluate what you will use again someday in the NEAR future!
+Take a little time to inventory your things, toss items you won’t use, combine like-items together, and realistically evaluate what you will use again someday in the near future.

-In my experience, my children are much more excited about getting craft supplies out if they are neatly stored and organized.
-If the drawers and bins are a huge mess, they just leave them be and do something else.
 So if you want to get more use out of your supplies, keep them neat and organized by purging what you no longer need.

 NOTE: Please do NOT donate expired food items — non-profits cannot accept this and it creates more work for their limited staff.